xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 [RFC 6349](https://www.ietf.org/rfc/rfc6349.txt) defines a methodology for TCP throughput testing.

-These methods are not suitabe for on-going service assurance since they are only intended to be used during service activation or active troubleshooting.
+These methods are not suitable for on-going service assurance since they are only intended to be used during offline service activation or active troubleshooting.

 ## Where to Run: Embedded or External?